For Legal Advocates

 On our website, legal advocates can find links that can help in everyday advocacy and in broadening their expertise.
 There are also resources for our member and affiliate programs legal advocates which can be accessed using their log in information.

 For our member programs, technical assistance, training, and resources are also available via our legal advocacy project.
-Legal advocates can contact Ariel Herman, Training Project Coordinator, with questions and concerns.
+Legal advocates can contact Ariel Herman, Training Project Director, with questions and concerns.